Skip to main content

 Rule 3304-4-04 | Disciplinary infractions.

-(2) Failure to pay a personal care assistant for all services billed to OOD and/or failure to pay a personal care assistant within two weeks after receipt of reimbursement from OOD;
+(3) Failure to pay an assistant for all services provided to the eligible individual for which they invoiced to OOD and/or failure to pay an assistant within two weeks after receipt of invoiced funds from OOD;

-(4) Using any program funds as personal income;
+(5) Using any PCA program funds as personal income;

-(6) Misrepresenting the need for program funds to OOD or to the local community rehabilitation program during application or any other time thereafter;
+(7) Misrepresenting the need for PCA program funds to OOD or to the local community rehabilitation program during application or any other time thereafter;

-(7) Not responding within a designated time frame to a request for information or for a home visit by a local community rehabilitation program and/or OOD;
+(8) Not responding within a specified time frame to a request for information or for a home visit by a local community rehabilitation program and/or OOD;

-(10) Failure to complete the annual review within the specified time frames; and.
+(11) Failure to complete the annual review within the specified time frames;

-(11) More than one written notice from the PCA over the course of the PCA case for any of the above disciplinary infractions, or other suspicious activity.
+(17) Receipt of more than one written notice from the PCA program over the course of the PCA program case for any of the above disciplinary infractions, or other suspicious activity.

-(B) The applicant or participant shall be notified in writing of any decision to suspend or remove the person from the PCA.
+(B) The eligible individual shall be notified in writing of any decision to suspend or remove the eligible individual from the PCA.

 Supplemental Information